Why Does The IAB Digital Media Sales Certification Require Recertification?

 Certification across every professional discipline (from medicine to finance) requires recertification every few years.
 This process is based on the philosophy of continued competence and demonstrates that the individual is staying educated on industry changes and trends.
 Recertification is critical in digital advertising since the industry and technology evolve at such a rapid pace.

 You must complete the recertification process within two years of taking your Certification exam.

 What Do I Need To Do To Recertify And How Do I Get Started?

 As outlined in the IAB Digital Media Sales Recertification Handbook, all candidates must demonstrate continued work in digital media sales, as defined as a minimum of 12 months total employment out of the previous 24 months.You can earn recertification by choosing one of the two options below:

 1) Accumulate 24 continuing education credits via conferences, learning sessions, webinars, training, etc. It’s easy to earn credits.
-Credits must be related to the competency requirements of the DMSC certification examination.
+Credits must be related to the competency requirements of the Digital Media Sales certification examination.
 See what qualifies.

 2) Retake the exam.
 You should apply at least three months before their certification is due to expire in order to have sufficient time to schedule and take the exam in a test window.

 The cost of recertification is $175 for IAB Members and $225 for Non-IAB Members.
 This includes $50 non-refundable application fee.
 Recertification costs are the same if you earn and submit Continuing Education credits or retake the exam.
 Ask your employer if they will cover your Recertification fee.

 If you do not submit an application or contact us before your expiration date, your credential will not be valid.
 IAB will revoke any use of the certification designation, including the use of the badge on social media profiles or email signatures.